Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Amazon DynamoDB lab/README.md

 +   Select Music.

 +   If Scan/Query items is not already expanded, choose the arrow  to expose the Scan and Query options
++   Choose Query.

+Fields for the Artist (which is the same as partition key) and Song (which is the same as sort key) are now displayed.

++   Enter the following details:

+Artist (Partition key): Psy
+Song (Sort key): Equal to Gangnam Style
++   Choose Run.
++   Choose the Scan option.

++   Choose the arrow  to expand Filters.

++   Enter values for the scan filter:

+For Enter attribute name, enter YearChange String to Number.
+Condition: Select Equal to
+For Enter value, enter 1971
+Choose Run.
+Only the song released in 1971 is displayed.